-- The Thermology of Wintering Honey Bee Colonies, By CHARLES D. OWENS, Agricultural Engineering Research Division, 1971 "Still in force" http://naldc.nal.usda.gov/download/CAT72345678/PDF - The 44o F. isotherm establishes the outermost limit of the winter cluster. - A colony protected by insulation will have a less compact cluster that will fluctuate more in size with temperature change than a cluster in an unprotected colony. - The area of the cluster within the 76^o isotherm is the active or heat-generating area, with a relatively low density of bees. - In hives heated up to 40° the cluster response is not different from that in insulated hives. - Insulated colonies start brood rearing a few days earlier than unprotected colonies, but the latter tend to catch up shortly after warmer weather arrives. - Honey bees make no attempt to maintain the temperature in the domicile outside the winter cluster. - A cluster held for long periods under freezing conditions declines in strength.
-The rate of decline is dependent on pollen stores available, but it is slower in insulated than in unprotected colonies. - Brood rearing will occur under subzero conditions in insulated colonies with plenty of pollen and honey stores in the cluster. - Under normal winter conditions either insulated or non-insulated colonies should survive at Madison, Wis.
+The Thermology of Wintering Honey Bee Colonies, By CHARLES D. OWENS, Agricultural Engineering Research Division, 1971 "Still in force" http://naldc.nal.usda.gov/download/CAT72345678/PDF

+Summary of a Study in Wisconsin

+- The area of the cluster within the 76° isotherm is the active or heat-generating area, with a relatively low density of bees. - In hives heated up to 40° the cluster response is not different from that in insulated hives. - Insulated colonies start brood rearing a few days earlier than unprotected colonies, but the latter tend to catch up shortly after warmer weather arrives. - Honey bees make no attempt to maintain the temperature in the domicile outside the winter cluster.